tomredfern24/Data_Analysis_Portfolio_Project-UK_Rail_Prices/README.md

 ## Project Structure
 - `SQL_Queries/`: SQL queries for each objective.
 - `PowerBI_Dashboards/`: Power BI `.pbix` files.
-- `Visualizations/`: PNG files of key visualizations.
+- `Visualizations/`: PNG files of key visualisations.
 - `Report/`: Detailed analysis and conclusions for each objective.

 ## How to Explore